operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 with the requirements in the same way.
 You can find some examples by looking at the samples under the [testdata](https://github.com/operator-framework/operator-sdk/tree/master/testdata) directory.

-- **For workloads that need elevated permissions:** Use the following labels in any workload where the permissions are required.
+- **For workloads that need elevated permissions:** it is recommended that you ensure the namespace containing your solution is labeled accordingly.
+You can either update your operator to manage the namespace labels or include the namespace labeling as part of the manual install instructions.
+Following the labels for this case scenario:

 ```yaml
   labels: